SQLite Object Cache

 Credits

 Thanks to Till Krüss.
 His Redis Object Cache plugin serves as a model for this one.
 And thanks to Ari Stathopoulos and Jonny Harris for reviewing this.
-(All defects are, of course, entirely the author’s responsibility.)
+Props to Matt Jones for finding and fixing a bug that appeared on a heavily loaded system.
+All defects are, of course, entirely the author’s responsibility.

 And thanks to Jetbrains for the use of their software development tools, especially PhpStorm.
 It’s hard to imagine how a plugin like this one could be developed without PhpStorm’s tools for exploring epic code bases like WordPress’s.